 Solar Lab: Spatial

-This Lab explores the natural integration of solar energy into buildings, other than panels on roofs, and the new "active" building materials and design methods this entails.
+This Lab explores the natural and aesthetical integration of solar harvesting techniques, other than panels on roofs, into our build environment, and the new "active" building materials and design methods this entails.

 When and where?